DavidePrincipi/myterraform/ns8-cluster/README.md

 Set the `swapsz` variable to a positive integer to configure disk swap memory.
 One unit corresponds to one "Mebibyte" (1024*1024 bytes).

+## Acme staging environment

+Set `acme_staging=false` to disable the ACME staging environment and use the production one.